 Kenny Rankin is Fifteen's Head Baker with over 20 years' experience.
 He's responsible for providing the flagship restaurant in London with the best standard of Italian-style breads.
 Alongside his baking expertise, Kenny is responsible for training and mentoring the chef apprentices in the skill of artisan bakery.

 "Fifteen is great because everything is cooked with integrity – you can always trace where the ingredients are from and that’s important to me.
 Also there's so much you can do with the apprentices, you can teach them the basics but there's also the Swiss and French style bakery that’s invaluable learning.
 Baking is such a dying art and is one of the oldest and most important skills we can teach the apprentices."

-To finish, stud the bread with fresh sprigs of rosemary and sprinkle with sea salt.
+To finish, stud the bread with fresh sprigs of rosemary and sprinkle with a pinch of sea salt.
 Serve warm with a small bowl of extra virgin olive oil and balsamic vinegar.